davidhalfpenny/MSSResources/README.md

 The collection consists of:

-* **vendorCertifications.md** - A list of certifications from vendors who supply equipment and software for MSS.
+* **vendorCertifications.md** - A list of relevant certifications from vendors who supply equipment and software for MSS.
+* **nonVendorCertifications.md** - A list of relevant certifications from organisations who aren't vendors.

 For the most part, non-MSS cybersecurity courses, vendors, certifications etc. have not been included.